 Under long-term multi-year contracts, delivered by Well-Safe’s bespoke P&A assets, with agreed inflationary linked increases, subscribers to the Club will be guaranteed long term fixed rates over a 10 to 15 year period, the best-in-class well engineering team and project management, total transparency and shared knowledge management leading to continuous improvement.

-Well-Safe has already created 30 new jobs in its Aberdeen head-quarters and is currently recruiting for aditional personnel.
-They have secured their 40,000sq ft marine and logistic base in Dundee and have short listed a number of marine assets.
-They are currently working closely with a number of operators on their commercial model, exciting times lie ahead for Well-Safe.
+Well-Safe Solutions has already created 30 new jobs in its Aberdeen headquarters and is currently recruiting for additional personnel.
+They have secured their 40,000sq ft marine and logistic base in Dundee and have shortliisted a number of marine assets for acquisition.